 In the mid-nineties, video game heroines were a rare breed.
 Which is to say, there darn well weren’t any.
-In this era, the likes of Mario and Sonic the Hedgehog were establishing their personalities, and so was gaming itself.
+In this era, the likes of Tomb Raider and Sonic the Hedgehog were establishing their personalities, and so was gaming itself.
 It was a male-dominated pursuit, full of ‘cool’ and attitude and angry aliens to fire powerful artillery at.

 I don’t know where Mario fits into this, but bear with me.
 The point is that a strong female protagonist was something the medium sorely needed.
 Into that void stepped Lara Croft, the most badass archaeologist since Indiana Jones (who is, frankly, the only other one there’s ever been).

 Tomb Raider hit the original PlayStation in 1992.
 It’s the first installment in Croft’s long story, as she seeks ancient treasures in historical sites around the world.
 Let’s take a look.

 In the game’s opening, a mysterious device from long ago is discovered beneath the desert in Los Alamos County, New Mexico.
 It contains a person in a state of suspended animation, and marks the start of a long, ridiculous and puzzle-tastic journey.

 Some time later, Lara is approached by the billionaire owner of Natla Technologies.
 She is charged with recovering the pieces of the Scion, an enigmatic talisman connected to the mystery.
 So off she cruises to the Tomb of Qualopec in Peru, and the adventure begins.
 Quite a nutty one it is, too, encompassing the ancient rulers of Atlantis, angry genetically-engineered mutants and a range of imaginative ways to die.